 The overlook is a fitting place for me to say goodbye to El Charco del Ingenio, itself a product of intention and energy that has resulted in a botanical garden quite unlike any other.

 IF YOU GO: The garden is open daily from sunrise to sunset.
-Admission is 40 pesos, children under 10 years of age free.
-On Tuesdays and Thursdays at 10 a.m., 2-1/2 hour guided tours are offered for a fee of 80 pesos.
+An admission fee is charged.
+On Tuesdays and Thursdays at 10 a.m., 2-1/2 hour guided tours are offered.
 Private tours are available by appointment.